cogentcore/cogent/README.md

 * add < > arrows for location history

+* add all the other languages

 * john will come up with keyboard shortcuts for other examples

 * relative path links ../../../etc should work better

-* clicking on links in command output not always working -- need to double-click sometimes -- should just work with single click

-* selecting a buffer does not reset cursor (still??)

-* need to be able to cancel process -- menu associated with tab or panel?
+* tab kill button kills the process

 * find needs to: as you start replacing, positions within a single line get off (lines stay ok)

 * Need some way of selecting the tabs via keyboard -- maybe just go back to having it focus on tabs for panel nav keys, but it is nicer to go directly to the relevant panel.  but then need another key..

-* add all the other commands!

 * add gide icon to overall list and plug that into .gide extension -- need to generalize all that api so it is easily extensible.